How to Exclude Specific Products & Collections from Shopify Discounts

 Result: You lost 64% of your profit because Shopify did not block the stack

 If your store is small and simple, Shopify's native tools may be enough.
-But if you are managing multiple vendors, running frequent promotions, or need protection against double-discounting, you need more control.
+But if you are managing multiple vendors, running frequent promotions, or need to exclude low margin products from sales without manually tagging every SKU, you need more control.
 That is where Growth Suite comes in.

 When Native Shopify Is Not Enough